The Southeastern Virginia house districts include Districts: 1, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 14, 16, 17, 19, 22, 23, and 24.

 Sam committed to decline any donations from special interest Political Action Committees and lobbyists in an effort to raise awareness of the control many powerful special interests have over the political system.

-Current Position: State Delegate for District 12 since 2018
+Current Position: State Delegate of District 12 since 2018

 “I’ve dedicated my life to public service and giving a voice to the people of southwest Virginia.”